ollprogram/TwitchDiscordBridge/README.md

    ![Discord Permissions](images/discord_permissions.png)

-   If you want to activate other permissions, you will have to think about consequences.
-For example, if you decide to activate mentions to all roles for the bot, then every person from Twitch will be able to mention all roles on Discord.
+   If you choose to enable additional permissions, be mindful of their implications.
+For example, granting the bot permission to mention all roles would allow anyone from Twitch to trigger role-wide mentions on Discord.

 5. Use the generated URL to add your bot in your discord guild